 - Administrator Computer Update - Computers for administrators have reached the end of the replacement cycle.
 Teacher computers were replaced in 2019.

 - Approval for a 5-Year Agreement with Powerschool Group for Student Information System - This student information system will replace our current program, RDS.
-RDS will be going out of business next year.
 More information about the transition to Powerschool will be available in the upcoming months.

 - One-year Extension of Healtheaccess Clinic Agreement - This clinic is available to all CPCSC employees and their dependents who receive insurance through the district.
 Employees can receive basic medical services and some medications free of charge.
 The district pays for this partnership with Franciscan.